 Police consider Tory MP’s request to review Starmer office beer decision

-Richard Holden asked police to reconsider their decision to clear Starmer over allegations he broke lockdown rules in light of Boris Johnson’s fine.
+Richard Holden asks police to reconsider decision to clear Starmer over allegations he broke lockdown rules

 Durham Constabulary previously said they do not believe any offence was committed in April 2021 when Sir Keir was pictured with a bottle of beer in the office of City of Durham MP Mary Foy in the run-up to the Hartlepool by-election.